Healthy Homes Programs

 Eligible households/housing units are privately owned or low-income rental and/or owner-occupied housing where low-income persons (below 80% AMI HUD Adjusted Home Income Limits for the Wilmington area) reside.

-Priority will be given to low-income households/housing units where families with children, adults 62 years or older, or persons with disabilities reside.
+Priority will be given to low-income households/housing units where families with children under 6 years of age, adults 62 years or older, or persons with disabilities.

 All households/housing units must be within the city limits of Wilmington, North Carolina.